 The two input signals should be exactly 180° out of phase from each other and of the same amplitude.
 For single frequency inputs, angular errors result in a reduction of the effective full scale input.
 For complex waveforms, however, angular errors will result in distortion.

-Figure 34.
+Figure 29.
 Expected Input Signal Range

-For single frequency sine waves the full scale error in LSB can be described as approximately
+For single frequency sine waves with angular errors of less than 45° (π /4) between the two inputs, the full scale error in LSB can be described as approximately